dtsn/jungleskipper/_posts/2017-09-05-disneyland-paris.markdown

 <div class="top-tip">If you are looking for Toy Story merchandise you can find a large selection at the exit of Buzz Lightyears Ranger Blast in Disneyland Park.</div>

-### Something else
+### Ratatouille <a name="ratatouille"></a>

+One of the best dark rides in the world.
+Ratatouille is very similar in vehicle design to [Mystic Manor](/review/mystic-manor) but includes a 3D element.
+The ride is fantastic and very engaging, it's no wonder they are now going to build it in the French pavillion in EPCOT.

 ## Disney Village <a name="disney-village"></a>

 Disney Village is the main shopping and eating area located just outside the park.
 The area hasn't changed since the park opened in the 90's and is in need of modernisation.
+It features a number of Disney stores which all share a very limited range of merchandise.

 ## Photopass <a name="photopass"></a>